Does home insurance cover garage doors?

 3 We don't insure you for bushfire, storm, storm surge, flood or tsunami for the first 72 hours of your policy.
 Very limited exceptions apply.
 Actions or movements of the sea and storm surge are not covered (unless the storm surge damage occurs at the same time as damage caused by storm).
 Other exclusions apply.
 Read the Product Disclosure Statement for full details.

 Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
 Read the relevant Product Disclosure Statement before buying this insurance.
 The Target Market Determination is also available.
+This information applies to new policies or renewal policies starting on or after 24 January 2025.

 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.